-The District shall provide free transportation for all students in the District: (1) residing at a distance of one and one-half miles or more from their assigned schools, unless due to voluntary transfer outside of their local school attendance zone, whereupon transportation will be arranged for and funded by the parent or guardian, or (2) within one and one-half miles from their assigned schools where walking to or from school or to or from a pick-up point or bus stop would constitute a serious hazard due to vehicular traffic or rail crossing, and adequate public transportation is not available.
+The District shall provide free transportation for all students in the District: (1) residing at a distance of one and one-half miles or more from their assigned schools, point of property entrance unless due to voluntary transfer outside of their local school attendance zone, whereupon transportation will be arranged for and funded by the parent or guardian, or (2) within one and one-half miles from their assigned schools where walking to school or to a pick-up point or bus stop would constitute a serious hazard due to vehicular traffic or rail crossing, and adequate public transportation is not available.
 A student’s parent(s)/guardian(s) may file a petition with the Board of Education requesting transportation due to the existence of a serious safety hazard.
 Free transportation services and vehicle adaptation for special education students shall be provided if included in the students’ individualized educational programs.
 Non-public school students shall be transported in accordance with State law.
 Homeless students shall be transported in accordance with Section 45/1-15 McKinney Homeless Assistance Act.
 Foster care students shall be transported in accordance with Section 6312(c)(5)(B) of the Elementary and Secondary Education Act.

 If a student is at a location within the District, other than his or her residence, for child care purposes at the time for transportation to and/or from school, that location maybe considered for purposes of determining the one and one-half miles from the school attended.
 Unless the Superintendent or designee establishes new routes, pick-up and drop-off locations for students in day care must be along the District’s regular routes.
 The District will not discriminate among types of locations where day care is provided, which may include the premises of licensed providers, relatives’ homes, or neighbors’ homes.